nativescript-community/ui-webview/README.md

 Prior to iOS 11 there isn't support for intercepting the URL with `WKWebView`, so we use a custom `NSURLProtocol` + `UIWebView`.

 ### Important:
-The custom `NSURLProtocol` used with UIWebView is shared with all instances of the WebViewExt, so mapping `x-local://local-filename.js` => `file://app/full/path/local-filename.js` is shared between them.
+The custom `NSURLProtocol` used with UIWebView is shared with all instances of the AWebView, so mapping `x-local://local-filename.js` => `file://app/full/path/local-filename.js` is shared between them.

 ## API